PiVersify/blog_posts/camera_series_1_basics.md

 ###Bash/Command line

-The basic command for taking a picture in Bash is as follows:
+The basic command for taking a picture in Bash is `raspistill`.
+You use it like this:

     $ raspistill  -o test.png